 If all you need is a development environment to test chaincode, smart contracts, and applications against, check out Using the Fabric test network.
-The network you'll deploy will include two organizations, each owning one peer, and a single ordering service organization that owns a single ordering node.
+It includes two organizations, each owning one peer, and a single ordering service organization that owns a single ordering node.
 This test network is not meant to provide a blueprint for deploying production components, and should not be used as such, as it makes assumptions and decisions that production deployments will not make.